History policy of the Law and Justice party: Background

-Jo Harper wrote in 2010 that "the PiS agenda has been clear: Poland will stand up for itself, will look at and raise arguments about things that affected Poles, but will defend against any criticism of Poles in relation to (Polish) Jews, Ukrainians, and other minorities...
+British journalist and researcher Jo Harper wrote in 2010 that "the PiS agenda has been clear: Poland will stand up for itself, will look at and raise arguments about things that affected Poles, but will defend against any criticism of Poles in relation to (Polish) Jews, Ukrainians, and other minorities...
 A central collective theme in this version of the national narrative—one that PiS attempts to exploit—is again of a morally clean nation that witnessed horror but was not an active collaborator in it.
 There persists a large rump in Polish society, and a series of raw cleavages, both defined by attachment... to the historical narrative of cleanliness.
 It is precisely along these cleavages and to (and for) this rump that PiS seeks to function, obliging waverers to choose between a patriotic party (PiS) and, by implication, a nonpatriotic one (PO)."

 Adam Leszczyński states that, "according to PiS, the source of the profound rift in Polish politics is historical, and dates back at least to the birth of the democratic opposition in the 1970s.
 Its most important element – the Workers' Defence Committee – grew from left-wing and (to a lesser extent) liberal roots..
 [The WDC] supposedly formed an alliance with part of the communist authorities in 1989... they [supposedly] taught Poles to be ashamed of their own history, for example by exposing events like the massacre in Jedwabne...
 This 'educating by shaming' served to strengthen their grip on Polish people's minds, teaching them to despise their own heritage...
 PiS is on a mission to reverse the situation, and a vital component is restoring the truth about the past, to give people genuine dignity and pride in their own glorious history.
 The movement is therefore revolutionary, conservative and emancipatory, all at the same time..."
 He clarifies that while "PiS's opponents see this vision of history as proof that the party is obsessed with conspiracies...
 This version of history is standard for the party in power... and serves as the basis for its political activities regarding history."